rusco/qunit/README.md

     go get github.com/rusco/qunit

 ### Links
-- QUnit, A Javascript Unit Testing Framework (http://qunitjs.com/)
+- QUnit, A Javascript Unit Testing Framework ([Qunit](http://qunitjs.com/))
-- GopherJS, A Golang to Javascript Transpiler (https://github.com/gopherjs/gopherjs)
+- GopherJS, A Golang to Javascript Transpiler ([GopherJS](https://github.com/gopherjs/gopherjs))

-### Attention:
+### Attention

-This is a first alpha relase, only some parts of the API have been tested !
+This is just a minimal QUnit Binding to test the jQuery Bindings.
+At some point in time I might move to the native Golang Testing facilities.

-Look at the example folder for a sample usage.
+Look at the example folder for a sample usage